Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Introduction

 \section{Introduction}

-The evolution of cargo transportation has been significantly transformed by the concept of containerisation.
-Before, cargo handling was labour-intensive, neither standardised nor suitable for automatisation.
-Handling and storage arrangements were costly and required special attention \cite{behdani2020port,panayides2002economic}, resulting in terminal congestion.
-Containerisation has facilitated automation and improved operational efficiency in cargo handling \cite{unctad2024review}, while also significantly contributed to the growth of global trade \cite{levinson2008introduction}.
-The standardisation of freight handling has not only led to the \textit{shipping container} but also led to a variety of standardised types of \acp{ilu}.

 The term \ac{ilu} has been introduced to describe units designed to be easily transferred between different modes of transport, such as vessels, trains, and trucks, without the need to unload and reload the contents.
-The loading units, such as containers, interchangeable bodies (swap bodies) and semi-trailers, fall under this term \cite{FilinaDawidowicz2022complexity}.
-These units are typically built according to specifications defined in standards such as ISO668 \cite{iso668}.
-These specifications ensure compatibility of \acp{ilu} with different transport systems \cite{eurlex_intermodal_loading_units} for smooth movement of goods along supply chains \cite{van1998gateways}.
+The loading units, such as containers, interchangeable bodies (swap bodies) and cranable semi-trailers, fall under this term \cite{FilinaDawidowicz2022complexity}.
 A unique identification code, following the ISO6346 \cite{ISO6346} standard, is assigned to each \ac{ilu} for tracking purposes.
-This code consists of four letters, a six-digit number and a check digit, which together indicate the owner and type of the \ac{ilu}.
+This code consists of four letters, a six-digit number and a check digit, which together indicate the owner, type and serial number of \ac{ilu}.
+Identically looking \acp{ilu} can exclusively be distinguished by their ID codes.